vbrilon/Live-tracks-guide/docs/tracks-prep.md

 - Smart Tempo: choose Adapt; play/locate so Logic adapts to the audio.
 - Verify downbeats/tempo/time‑signature in Global Tracks; fix misalignments.
 - Add arrangement markers (Intro/Verse/Chorus/Bridge) on bar lines.

+Add a consistent count‑in (2 bars)
+- Recommended convention: place the song’s first musical downbeat at bar 3.
+Use bars 1–2 for click pre‑roll and an optional spoken count‑in (“1‑2‑3‑4”).
+- Ensure exports include bars 1–2 so every stem starts at bar 1.
+Click/Cues contain sound in bars 1–2; other stems are silence for those bars so everything lines up in Ableton Session.
+- Alternative: advanced bar offset/negative bars with bar‑1 at the musical downbeat—still export two bars of pre‑roll into every stem so Session playback starts with a count‑in.

 3) Build click and vocal cues
 - Create a click track (accent bar 1).
 You can print it as audio.